Yutaka Matsuo: Academic career

 After earning a PhD in engineering from UTokyo in March 2002, he began working at the National Institute of Advanced Industrial Science and Technology.
 Later, he worked for the Center for the Study of Language and Information (CSLI) at Stanford University, before returning to his alma mater in October 2007 as an associate professor.
 He was subsequently promoted to professor and has held the position since.

 He has served as an adviser in multiple government committees on science and technology policies and utilisation of information technology.
 He has also served as a non-executive director of the Softbank Group since June 2019.
+He is member of the UN Independent International Scientific Panel on AI.